-The purpose of the Arts and Humanities Advisory Board is to promote and support arts and humanities in the City of Manhattan, as follows:
+The Arts and Humanities Advisory Board was created in 2011 to promote and encourage the development and awareness of the arts and humanities in the City of Manhattan, as follows:

-To assist with developing city guidelines related to the selection and placement of public art and other displays, performances, exhibitions, and similar arts and humanities activities; and,
+- To assist with developing city guidelines related to the selection, placement and maintenance of public art and other displays, performances, exhibitions, and similar arts and humanities activities; and,

 - To make reports and recommendations to the governing body on all matters referred to it by the governing body.

 The Arts and Humanities Advisory Board was dissolved by the City Commission on February 7, 2023.